Title and statement of responsibility area

 Scope and content

-This fonds consists of six series.
-The series are as follows: Private residences, Corporate projects, Government projects, Church plans, and Miscellaneous sketches, plans, proposals.
+This fonds consists of five series.
+The series are as follows: Private residences; Corporate projects; Government projects; Church plans; and Miscellaneous sketches, plans, proposals.

 Immediate source of acquisition

 Language of material

 Architectural project plans (item level) are located in the Architectural Drawings Database.